lomska/Visualizing-Global-Trade-Networks/README.md

 ## Interactive examples

 <a href="https://alcotradenets2022-d1f5de444d2b.herokuapp.com/" target="_blank"><img align="left" src="assets/dash_dashboard_l.jpg" alt="VIEW ON HEROKU" width="400" height="200" border="10" /></a>
 Here's a small [hard alcohol trading demo dashboard](https://alcotradenets2022-d1f5de444d2b.herokuapp.com/) that shows how chart interactivity works.
-Toggle settings to change the color of networks and highlight individual countries (one of the top 10 traders can be highlighted for each drink).
-It may take 4-5 seconds for the chart to load and update.
+Toggle settings to change the color of networks and highlight individual countries (one of the top 10 traders can be highlighted for each drink). **It may take 4-5 seconds for the chart to load and update**.
 <br><br><br><br>

 <a href="https://public.tableau.com/app/profile/lomska/viz/GlobalArtTradePathsIronQuest/arts_exports" target="_blank"><img align="left" src="assets/tableau_dashboard.png" alt="VIEW ON TABLEAU PUBLIC" width="400" height="225" border="10" /></a>